canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q3/QuestionText.md

     - a `setVolume` method which accepts a `double` and uses it to set the value of the **volume** attribute
     - a `getVolume` method which returns the value stored in the **volume** attribute
     - a `toString` method which returns the string `"My volume is " + volume`
-    - All these methods are visible from other classes.
+    - all these methods should be visible from other classes.